Jesus Roberto Munguia: Murder of Cinthia Munguia

 On July 2, 2008, Munguia was involved in the premeditated killing of his estranged wife, Cinthia Munguia, in Las Vegas, Nevada.
 The incident occurred following the couple’s separation, which was reportedly due to allegations of infidelity.

 According to investigators, prior to the incident, Munguia confined their four children, who were between the ages of 6 and 12, inside their residence.
 He then abducted Cinthia and restrained her in a vehicle using seat belts and jumper cables.
 She was fatally assaulted with a blunt object, and her body was later recovered.
 The case led to a nationwide search for Munguia.

 FBI Ten Most Wanted Fugitive

 Munguia evaded authorities for nearly a decade, fleeing to Mexico shortly after the murder.
 On November 13, 2017, he was added to the FBI’s Ten Most Wanted Fugitives list.
 Law enforcement described him as armed and dangerous, and the FBI offered a reward of up to $100,000 for information leading to his capture.

 Capture and death

 On February 15, 2018, Munguia was captured in Mexico following an international manhunt coordinated by U.S. and Mexican authorities.

-In June 2021, Munguia died while in custody.
+In June 2021, Munguia died due to COVID-19 while in custody.
 Details surrounding his death were not widely released.
 His death occurred before he could be tried in court, concluding the legal proceedings related to the case.